Acoustic black holes: massless scalar field analytic solutions and analogue Hawking radiation: Conclusions

 Generalizing the classical Damour-Ruffini method, we discussed the analogue Hawking radiation of both acoustic black holes.
 The expressions for the particle outgoing rates, given by Eqs.~(\ref{eq:taxa_refl_draining_bathtub_Kerr}) and (\ref{eq:taxa_refl_canonical_Schw}), describe the phenomena related to the radiation process for the rotating and canonical acoustic black holes, respectively.

-As a final comment, we can say that we derived not only the Hawking temperature as well as the Hawking black body spectrum for both background under consideration were derived.
-This means that the rotating and canonical acoustic black holes behave not merely as the thermal bodies but as black bodies or dumb bodies. \ack The authors would like to thank Conselho Nacional de Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico (CNPq) for partial financial support.
+As a final comment, we can say that we derived not only the Hawking temperature, but also, the Hawking black body spectrum for both acoustic black holes.
+This means that the rotating and canonical acoustic black holes behave not merely as thermal bodies but as black bodies.